- Originally published: January 15, 2025

 - Visitors might receive a temporary keycard to access certain areas, or they may need to be escorted at all times.

-💡 Best for: Businesses with occasional visitors, clients, or job applicants, but it takes longer than pre-registered check-ins.
-Workplaces with strict security policies may choose to limit walk-ins to prevent unauthorized access.
+💡 Best for: Businesses with occasional visitors, clients, or candidates, but it is slower than pre-registration.
+For high-security environments, it is common to limit or block walk-ins altogether.

 Once you settle for a visitor management strategy, here are some simple visitor management best practices that will help you improve visitor experience in the workplace: